vsouza/awesome-ios/README.md

 * [anim](https://github.com/onurersel/anim) - An animation library for iOS with custom easings and easy to follow API. :large_orange_diamond:
 * [AnimatedCollectionViewLayout](https://github.com/KelvinJin/AnimatedCollectionViewLayout) - A UICollectionViewLayout subclass that adds custom transitions/animations to the UICollectionView. :large_orange_diamond:
 * [Dance](https://github.com/saoudrizwan/Dance) - A radical & elegant animation library built for iOS. :large_orange_diamond:
+* [AKVideoImageView](https://github.com/numen31337/AKVideoImageView) - UIImageView subclass which allows you to display a looped video as a background.

 ##### Transition
 * [BlurryModalSegue](https://github.com/Citrrus/BlurryModalSegue) - A custom modal segue for providing a blurred overlay effect.